 About the TRiO Scholars Program

-TRiO students draw on their individual strengths and program services to achieve academic excellence.
-Program services support students in maintaining good academic standing and in persisting to graduation within six years of enrollment.
+TRiO Scholars draw on program services to achieve academic excellence.
+Program services support students in maintaining good academic standing and in persisting to graduation.

-Forming a rich community of scholars, TRiO students develop a network that instills a sense of belonging among the first generation student community.
-TRiO Scholars Program participants are typically pre-college TRiO program alumni and are familiar with the TRiO brand, thus creating a strong bond between students.
+Forming a rich community of scholars, TRiO students develop a network that instills a sense of belonging among the first-generation student community.

 TRiO students take financial responsibility by developing the knowledge and skills to make informed and fiscally responsible decisions.

 The TRiO Programs are educational equity programs federally funded through the Department of Education.
 They are designed to support first-generation and low-income students on their path to college graduation.
 TRiO includes five distinct outreach programs targeted to serve and assist students to progress from middle school to post-baccalaureate programs.

 Student Support Services is one of the original “TRiO” programs created by the 1964 Economic Opportunity Act.
 “TRiO” was named in the late 1960s with the establishment of the first three programs – Educational Talent Search, Upward Bound, and Student Support Services.
 Additional programs such as the Educational Opportunity Centers, and Ronald E. McNair Scholars Program were established later, but the “TRiO” nickname/brand persisted.
 It is important to note that UC Davis is a TRIO powerhouse because it has four TRiO programs, TRiO Scholars Program (Student Support Services), McNair Scholars, and two pre-college programs, Upward Bound and Educational Talent Search.